a photo of a man on. his smartphon entering a pin code

 Your phone's pin code can be hacked using its own sensors

-Researchers have found a new way to crack into a smartphone — using the device's own sensors.
+Researchers have found a new way to crack into a smartphone — using the device's sensors.

-Recording how an Android smartphone reacts when buttons are pushed to enter a pin code, researchers at Nanyang Technology University, Singapore, (NTU Singapore) found that information was able to point to specific numbers.
-That detail then worked to unlock phones — 99.5 percent of the time within three attempts.
+Recording how an Android smartphone reacts when buttons are pushed to enter a pin code, researchers at Nanyang Technology University, Singapore (NTU Singapore) found that information could point to specific numbers.
+That detail then worked to unlock phones—99.5 percent of the time within three attempts.

-Recording three people entering 70 four-digit number sequences at random, researchers then applied machine learning to the data to predict the pin codes for the Android smartphones.
-They team tapped six sensors including the accelerometer, gyroscope, barometer, ambient light sensor, magnetometer and proximity sensor.
-The accelerometer coupled with the gyroscope provided the best information, the researchers noted.
+Recording three people entering 70 four-digit number sequences randomly, researchers then applied machine learning to the data to predict the pin codes for the Android smartphones.
+The team tapped six sensors, including the accelerometer, gyroscope, barometer, ambient light sensor, magnetometer, and proximity sensor.
+The researchers noted that the accelerometer and the gyroscope provided the best information.

 "When you hold your phone and key in the PIN, the way the phone moves when you press 1, 5, or 9, is very different.
 Likewise, pressing 1 with your right thumb will block more light than if you pressed 9," says Shivam Bhasin, the lead researcher on the project.